Risk assessments

-A risk assessment identifies potential undesirable incidents, so that measures can be taken to prevent anything from happening and to be prepared for what to do if it happens nonetheless.
+A risk assessment identifies potential undesirable incidents, so that measures can be taken to prevent anything from happening, and to be prepared for what to do if it still happens.

-A risk assessment should be carried out when you are planning to do something that entails danger or handling something valuable.
+A risk assessment should be carried out when you are planning to do something that can include danger or handling something valuable.

-Ask yourself: What is valuable? – To you, your place of work or study, individuals or cooperation partners.
+Ask yourself: What is valuable? – To you, your place of work or study, individuals or those we cooperate with.
 What do you have in your possession that must not be destroyed, damaged, stolen or misused?

 - What could go wrong?

-- What can we do to prevent it?
+- What are the reasons it could go wrong? - What can we do to prevent it happening?

 Perform a risk assessment in connection with, for example: